ddimatos/ims-zosmf-dbdc/README.md

 For more information about running a workflow see [Creating a workflow](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zosmfworkflows.help.doc/izuWFhpCreateWorkflowDialog.html) in the IBM Knowledge Center.

 ## Contacts Database Sample Application
-Upon a successful provisioning of the workflow using z/OSMF, a sample contacts database application will be running in an MPP region that has been initialized with a VTAM terminal through the use of the `/OPNDST` command.
+Upon successful provisioning of the workflow using z/OSMF, a sample contacts database application will be running in an MPP region that has been initialized with a VTAM terminal through the use of the `/OPNDST` command.
 The application transaction code is **IVTNO** that will query a IMS database and respond according to the request parameters.
 You can query the database to retrieve contact information such as first name, last name, telephone extension, and zip code.

 The application supports process code operations that include **ADD**, **DELETE**, **UPDATE**, **DISPLAY** and **TADD**.
 These process codes can be used with a request to operate on **LAST NAME**, **FIRST NAME**, **EXTENSION NUMBER** and **ZIP CODE**.